nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Workflow_Documentation/NF_MAAffymetrix/README.md

 ### Implementation Tools <!-- omit in toc -->

-The current GeneLab Affymetrix Microarray consensus processing pipeline (NF_MAAffymetrix), [GL-DPPD-7114-A](../../Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md), is implemented as a [Nextflow](https://nextflow.io/) DSL2 workflow and utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) to run all tools in containers.
+The current GeneLab Affymetrix Microarray consensus processing pipeline (NF_MAAffymetrix), [GL-DPPD-7114-A](../../Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md), is implemented as a [Nextflow](https://nextflow.io/) DSL2 workflow and utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) or [Docker](https://docs.docker.com/get-started/) containers to run all tools.
 This workflow (NF_MAAffymetrix) is run using the command line interface (CLI) of any unix-based system.
-While knowledge of creating workflows in Nextflow is not required to run the workflow as is, [the Nextflow documentation](https://nextflow.io/docs/latest/index.html) is a useful resource for users who want to modify and/or extend this workflow.
+While knowledge of creating workflows in Nextflow is not required to run the workflow as is, [the Nextflow documentation](https://docs.seqera.io/nextflow/) is a useful resource for users who want to modify and/or extend this workflow.

 ### Workflow & Subworkflows <!-- omit in toc -->